Merneptah: King's Son

 Ramesses II lived well into his nineties and was one of the oldest pharaohs in Egyptian history.
 He outlived many of his heirs; eventually, Merneptah would be the son to succeed him.
 Merneptah would have been prepared to be pharaoh through the responsibility of his government roles.

+Merneptah is depicted as a prince in Aswan on a royal family stela dating to Year 30 of Ramesses II, and on a family stela from the Speos of Horemheb at Silsila dating to Years 33/34 of Ramesses II, On these stelae he is accompanied by his parents and arranged by age alongside his sister Bintanath and his brothers Ramesses and Khaemwaset.

-However, we know virtually nothing about Merneptah before Year 40 of Ramesses II, when he became Overseer of the Army (General).
+However, other than that, we know virtually nothing else about Merneptah before Year 40 of Ramesses II, when he became Overseer of the Army (General).

 Crown Prince

-In Year 55 of Ramesses II, he was officially proclaimed crown prince.
+In Year 55 of Ramesses II, his brother Khaemwaset died, and Merneptah was officially proclaimed crown prince.
 At that point, he gained additional responsibilities by serving as Prince Regent for the last twelve years of Ramesses II's life.

 Reign

 Chronology

 According to one reading of contemporary historical records, Merneptah ruled Egypt for almost ten years, from late July or early August 1213 BC until his death on 2 May 1203 BC.

 New capital

 Merneptah moved Egypt's administrative center from Pi-Ramesses, his father's capital, back to Memphis, where he constructed a royal palace next to the temple of Ptah.
 The Penn Museum, led by Clarence Stanley Fisher, excavated this palace in 1915.